mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 # 05. PyTorch Going Modular

+This section answers the question, "how do I turn my notebook code into Python scripts?"

-In this section we're going to turn notebook 04 into a series of Python scripts saved to a directory called [`going_modular`](https://github.com/mrdbourke/pytorch-deep-learning/tree/main/going_modular).
+To do so, we're going to turn the code cells in notebook 04 into a series of Python scripts saved to a directory called [`going_modular`](https://github.com/mrdbourke/pytorch-deep-learning/tree/main/going_modular).

-This document will describe those steps.

-Afterwards we can reuse the same code in the scripts in the next notebook (06.
-Transfer Learning).

-## TK - What is going modular?
+## What is going modular?

 Going modular involves turning notebook code (from a Jupyter Notebook or Google Colab notebook) into a series of different Python scripts that offer similar functionality.

-For example, we'd turn our notebook code from a series of cells into the following files:
+For example, we could our notebook code from a series of cells into the following Python files:

 * `data_setup.py` - a file to prepare and download data if needed.
 * `engine.py` - a file containing various training functions.